and the calm is deep where the quiet waters flow

 Shock kept Sizhui silent.
 All of a sudden he felt his ears to be stuffed with silk or cotton, his mouth to have dried out.

 “You don’t believe me,” Jiang Wanyin laughed.
 The sound of his voice came to Lan Sizhui muffled.
 “Well, no matter.
 You can ask Lan Wangji or your sect leader the next time you see them—in fact, you should ask Lan Wangji.”
 His smile turned dark and resentful.
-“Ask your Hanguang-jun what he once thought of omega cultivators,” he said.
+“Ask your Hanguang-jun what he once thought of kunze cultivators,” he said.
 “See what he has to say for himself.”

 Jiang Wanyin opened his mouth with that same sick, satisfied anger on his face; before he spoke, however, he met eyes with Lan Sizhui.
 Whatever he saw there made the satisfaction vanish and be replaced with—pity, Sizhui thought.
 Or perhaps sympathy.